Welcome to Peacock’s Performing Arts Center, we are glad you are here!

 Miss Katie found her passion for dance and the performing arts at the young age of three.
 She graduated from Stephens College with a Bachelor of Fine Arts in Dance with a minor in Music.
 At Stephens she was the President of Dance Collaborations, an organization through the dance department meant to promote the art and love of dance throughout campus.
 Katie had the opportunity to dance original works from 42nd Street, A Chorus Line, Bob Fosse’s Dancin, Coppelia and West Side Story.
 Miss Katie was a member of The Moving Company, a modern based dance company out of Omaha, Nebraska.
 She has spent the past 7 years teaching recreational dance, competitive dance and

-Jordan has a love for all the performing arts, singing, music, dance, and theater.
+Jordan has a love for all the performing arts, especially in dance, singing, music, and theater.
 She began dancing at the age of five, taking ballet and tap and performing with her local recreation department.
-Since then, she has trained in Jazz, Contemporary, Ballet, Pre-Pointe, Musical Theatre, Tap, and Hip-Hop.
-She was also a member of the Peacock’s Competition Team for the 2016-2017 season.
-Part of her experience also includes working as a Teacher’s Assistant and Dance Instructor at Peacock’s.
-Jordan is continuing her love of the performing arts by attending Middle Georgia State University and working on her Associates Degree in sleep.
+Since then, she has trained in Jazz, Contemporary, Ballet, Pre-Pointe, Musical Theatre, Tap, and Hip-Hop with a focus on Ballet, Jazz, and Contemporary.
+Jordan was a member of the Peacock’s Competition Team for the 2016-2017 season competing at Platinum, Hollywood Connection, and Inspire.
+She has been a Teacher’s Assistant and Dance Instructor at Peacock’s since August of 2015, teaching Ballet, Tap, Jazz, and Musical Theatre.
+Jordan has continued her love of music by completing her Associate of Arts in Vocal Performance at Middle Georgia State University this past spring.
+She graduated as a President’s List Scholar.
+During her studies she performed with the Middle Georgia State University Chamber Singers under the direction of Dr. Rebecca Lanning, the Choral Society of Middle Georgia, and the Middle Georgia State University Band of Knights Color Guard under the direction of Dr. Alan Clark.
+She is continuing her education by pursuing a Bachelor’s in Business Administration with a focus in Accounting at Middle George State University.

 Music Therapist & Vocal/Piano Instructor